Ethan McClintic

 Graduation date: Spring 2026

-Traditional wastewater treatment processes are costly and consume a large amount of energy, often neglecting the recovery of valuable materials.
-This research explores seaweed biomolecules (agarose and alginate) as sustainable biofilters for extracting rare earth elements (REEs) from simulated wastewater.
-This study measures copper uptake at varying parts per million using glow discharge optical emission spectroscopy (GD-OES) analysis.
-Results will inform future testing and analysis involving real wastewater samples and multiple-element mixtures, supporting and advancing the implementation of environmentally friendly wastewater management and REE recovery.
+Traditional wastewater treatment processes consume substantial energy and are costly.
+The process also neglects the recovery of valuable and reusable materials.
+This research uses different seaweed building blocks (agarose and alginate) as biofilters in extracting rare earth elements (REEs) from wastewater.
+This study consists of spin-coating agarose and alginate onto silicon wafers and measuring REE uptake into the materials in parts per million concentrations using glow-discharge optical emission spectroscopy (GD-OES) for simulated wastewater and real samples of mining-influenced water from Arizona.
+These results support and advance the implementation of environmentally friendly wastewater management and REE recovery.

 Mentor: Nick Rolston